Invest and develop

 Investment management curriculum

 At Lynn, coursework combines core curriculum classes and investment management classes beginning in your first year.
 That means you’re able to study the topics that interest you the most right away.
+In this program, you're required to complete the Securities Industry Essentials (SIE) course and certification, and the series seven course and certification as part of two of the major courses.

 BUS 321 Investment Theory